 Fuel-to-steam efficiency is the most important because it is a measure of the energy that is converted to steam and that is the reason a user installs a steam boiler—to produce steam.
 Fuel-to-steam efficiency is equal to combustion efficiency less the percent of heat losses through radiation and convection.
 In the example above, 20 BTU/hr are lost to convection and radiation so the convection and radiation losses are 2%: 20/1000 = .02 or 2%.
 If the combustion efficiency for this same case is 82% then the fuel-to-steam efficiency is 80%:

 Operating efficiency: Each of the terms discussed above refer to the efficiency of a boiler when operating at a fixed condition.
 For instance, at 100% load with specified air and feedwater temperatures, etc. These efficiencies are unquestionably important, but there are operational factors that affect the annual fuel bill.
 These factors can have an effect that may be greater than the difference of a point or two in the efficiency of the equipment when, for example, operating at 100%.

 Boiler Blowdown Considerations provides further information on the topic of blowdown and how it can affect operating efficiency.

-For more information, contact your local Clayton representative.
+For more information about process steam boilers and boiler efficiency, contact your local Clayton representative.